DVidal1205/obsidian-vault/D&D/Player View/Session Summaries/Session 003 Summary.md

 - Holds his reputation for passivity, and uses it to secure the party a home.
 - Reveals his innate ability to create a woodland like domain.
 - Punches someone for the first time.
 - Talks with Zero in confidence.
+Learns more of his Rexian heritage during his break.
 ##### Claude
 - Uses his wild shape for combat, demonstrating the immense power of the Brown Bear.
 - Reemphasizes his fear and dislike of fire.